IAEA-NDS/gmapy/README.md

 To learn more about improvements of gmapy over GMAP, please see the respective section below.

+This package is still evolving and not well documented yet.
 To get a first impression of the usage of gmapy, you can inspect the Jupyter notebook `examples/example-000-basic-usage.ipynb`.
 You can directly open this notebook in the browser by clicking